What Is Intelligence? The Faculty That Guides the Mind What Is Intelligence? The Faculty That Guides the Mind

 • The mind moves

-• Intelligence gives direction
+• Intelligence gives right direction

 5. The Role of Intelligence in Daily Life